StructureGenerator/surge/README.md

 # Surge: A Fast Open-Source Chemical Graph Generator
 ## About
 Surge is a chemical structure generator based on the Nauty package and thereby on the principles of canonical augmentation.
 More precisely, Surge generates all non-isomorphic constitutional isomers of a given molecular formula.
+[Surge pre-print](https://chemrxiv.org/engage/chemrxiv/article-details/61addca06d4e8fe372abeade) is published in ChemRxiv.
 See the [**user manual**](https://github.com/StructureGenerator/SURGE/blob/main/doc/surge1_0.pdf) for more information.

 ## Usage